 I know.
 It’s long hours and stress.
 Every single blog says that.

-Everybody hates late nights and stressful workplace, but some people do stay and thrive in Big 4 under this environment.
+Everybody hates late nights and stressful workplaces, but some people do stay and thrive in Big 4 under this environment.
 Long hours and stress cannot be the reason, at least the only reason.

-Having thought about this for a while I come to a conclusion that there are personality traits that clash with what’s required for a long term career in Big 4.
+Having thought about this for a while I conclude that there are personality traits that clash with what’s required for a long-term career in Big 4.

 According to Wikipedia:

 Type A personality is generally more competitive, outgoing, ambitious, impatient and/or aggressive are labeled Type A, while more relaxed personalities are labeled Type B.

 This is quite obvious.
 An outgoing personality helps in a client-facing business, as well as a workplace that thrives in teamwork.
 At the same time, Big 4 is by itself competitive to get into, so naturally, the peers are more status-conscious and proactive in nature.
 Big 4 people tend to be more aggressive as well, because otherwise, they cannot justify the long hours and stress they have to ensure climbing up the corporate ladder.
 The fact that they love to multi-task, push themselves with deadlines and hate delays fit the requirements of the Big 4 perfectly.

 If you have Type B personality, you are the opposite of what’s described above.

 Type B people may be smarter than their colleagues, but since they are not competitive, they don’t seem to take initiatives.
 This would affect their performance review.
 Type B people tend to disregard stress when they can’t achieve — imagine that when facing a hard deadline from clients!

 Big 4 (and public accounting in general) don’t have much room for creativity.
 It’s more for people who love black and white.
 Those who like to take the time to explore ideas won’t have time to do so, and even find the work extremely boring.
 Once the interest is lost, long hours and stress become the last straw.